PX4/PX4-Autopilot/nuttx/configs/mirtoo/README.txt

     The Mirtoo's PGA117 amplifier/multipexer is not used by this configuration but can be enabled by setting:

-       CONFIG_INPUT=y         : Enable support for INPUT devices CONFIG_SPI_OWNBUS=y    : If the PGA117 is the only device on the bus CONFIG_INPUT_PGA11X=y  : Enable support for the PGA117
+       CONFIG_ADC=y         : Enable support for analog input devices CONFIG_SPI_OWNBUS=y  : If the PGA117 is the only device on the bus CONFIG_ADC_PGA11X=y  : Enable support for the PGA117

   nxffs:
   ======